 In practice, this means that the preview text can be personalised with a title and description of content from the blog.

-For email digital marketers this is great news because we can use the personalised preview text of an automated Mailchimp newsletter email campaign with content from the blog to stand out from the crowd and hopefully get our emails read.
+For Mailchimp email digital marketers this is great news because we can use the personalised preview text of an automated Mailchimp newsletter email campaign with content from the blog to stand out from the crowd and with any luck get our emails read.

 Got a digital marketing question? contact us or use the webchat to organise a meeting time and let's continue the discussion to see if we can help.